MartinKraychev/IMDB-project-rest/README.md

-# Movie Catalogue REST API with Django as Backend.
+# Movie Catalogue REST API with Django as Backend and JS, HTML and CSS as Frontend.
-## The frontend application is located in https://github.com/MartinKraychev/movies-frontend.
+## Page lib is used for routing and Lit-Html for templating.

-## To test locally:
+## To test locally: Use VS Code to run both services

 ### For the Backend
 - Create venv
 - Install dependencies from requirements.txt
 - py manage.py runserver to start the API

+### For the Frontend:
+  - npm i to install dependencies.
+  - npm start to start the server.

 ### It contains Exdended User, Movie, Genre, Actor and Rating models.
 All models are implemented with soft delete.